digitalcredentials/docs/request/credential_request.md

 # Credential Request Flow

 This is a representative e2e demonstration of how an issuer can integrate DCC credential requests into their systems.
-This demonstrates initiating the exchange with a link that uses oauth 2.0, but this can be adapted to other flows.
+DCC's current implementations  use oauth 2.0, but this can be adapted to other flows.

 ## DEEP_LINK